-Baptist Community Ministries awards Transom Grants twice a year to programs in three zones of interest: health, education and public safety.
+Baptist Community Ministries awards Transom Grants twice a year to programs in three focus areas: health, education and public safety.
 Our goals are as follows:

 - Health: A healthy community provides its citizens an environment that creates a state of positive physical, mental, spiritual, and social well-being and not merely the absence of disease or infirmity.